konstmish/opt_methods/README.md

 # Optimization methods
-### Benchmarking optimization methods on convex problems.
+This is a package containing implementations of different loss functions and optimization algorithms.
+The main goal of this package is to have a unified and easy-to-use comparison of iteration complexities of the algorithms, so the time performance might often be sub-optimal.
 ## Structure
 ### First order
+Gradient-based algorithms:
 Gradient Descent (GD), Polyak's Heavy-ball, Incremental Gradient (IG), Mirror Descent (MD), Nesterov's acceleration (Nesterov), Nesterov with restarts (RestNest).
 Adaptive: AdaGrad, Adaptive GD (AdGD), Accelerated AdGD (AdgdAccel), Polyak.
 ### Second order
+Algorithms that use second-order information (second derivatives) or their approximations.
 Newton.
 Stochastic: Stochastic Newton, Stochastic Cubic Regularization.
 Qausi-Newotn: BFGS, DFP, L-BFGS, Shor, SR1.
 ### Stochastic first order
 SGD, Root-SGD, Stochastic Variance Reduced Gradient (SVRG), Random Reshuffling (RR).
 ### Notebooks
+1. Deterministic first-order methods: GD, acceleration, adaptive algorithms.
+2. Second-order methods and quasi-Newton algorithms: Newton, Levenberg-Marquardt, BFGS, SR1, DFP.
-Examples of running the methods on convex problems: linear regression (to appear), logistic regression, entropy minimization (to appear).
+Examples of running the methods on convex problems: linear regression (to appear), logistic regression, entropy minimization.
 Benchmarking wall-clock time of some numpy and scipy operations to show how losses should be implemented.